-The main points to note are the recent steady decline in the number of licences held and the relatively steady long term increase in the number of aircraft on record.
+The main points to note are the steady decline in the number of crew licences held and the relatively steady long term increase in the number of aircraft on record.

-The graphs that follow show that the movement in licence numbers comes mostly from the recreational and private sector and the increase in aircraft numbers comes mostly from the commercial and adventure sectors.
+The graphs that follow show that the decline in licence numbers comes mostly from a decline in the recreational and private pilot sector and the increase in aircraft numbers comes mostly from the commercial and adventure sectors.

-Licences Held as at 30 June
+Licences Held as at 31 December